nasimpc/Robot-Navigation-Anomaly-Detection-and-Causal-Analysis/assignment1/task.md

 ### Task

 1. **Prepare protocol for follow-up questions:**
-    - Read Samuel’s email carefully to identify the main problem, goals, and possible open questions
+    - Understand the dataset and Samuel’s email carefully to identify the main problem, goals, and possible open questions
     - Refer to [2], [3], and [4] for guidance on structuring interview questions for requirements elicitation
     - Prepare a document with a set of targeted questions (technical, organizational, and data-related)
     - Define a clear protocol for collecting the desired information.
 Specify the format of questions, interview structure, and how responses will be documented